People associate France with many things pleasant. The cuisine and the wines for example. Honestly, I do as well.

 Now, let’s move on to some of the French brands, in watches by which you can find these great movements.

 LOV was a family-owned manufacturer.
 It was based in Villers-le-Lac, a town located only a few kilometers from the Swiss border and one of the main hubs of Swiss watchmaking – Le Locle.
-Its name is simply an acronym for Lac Ou Villers – the old name of the town of Villers-le-Lac.
+Its name is an acronym for Lac Ou Villers – the old name of the town of Villers-le-Lac.

 The heyday of the brand spanned from the end of World War II until the early 1970s.
 During the beginning of the Quartz Crisis, the brand was integrated into the Framelec holding.
 In turn, it was “swallowed” by an even larger holding, Matra.
 By the 1980s, and the continuing downfall of Matra, what little was left of LOV disappeared completely.

-They’re usually in good condition – it’s hard to say why.
+They’re usually in excellent condition – it’s hard to say why.
 It could be due to the fact, that mainstream collectors have completely ignored it.
 However, while LOV was an affordable brand, they did offer excellent case and dial quality.
 Perhaps both reasons are valid.

 If you ask any watch collector about French watch manufacturers that they know, many will reply “none.”
 But at least as many will say “LIP.”
 LIP is pretty much as good as French-made watches of the 20th century get.